 Organ labeling and packaging errors are a recurrent problem observed in transplantation.
-Root causes may stem from reliance on human actions without built in safeguards1.
-The OPTN collects voluntary patient safety situation reports.
-Among voluntary reports received from 2006 to 2011, labeling and packaging/shipping errors comprised 42.6% of all reports received.
+Root causes may stem from reliance on human actions without built in safeguards.1 The OPTN collects voluntary patient safety situation reports.
 Between 2012 and June 2015, labeling errors accounted for 11% and packaging/ shipping errors made up an additional 11% of all voluntary safety reports.
-During the same period, there were 136 unique labeling and 82 unique packaging/shipping safety situations reported.
+These equaled 136 unique labeling and 82 unique packaging/shipping safety situations reported.
 At least 22 organs associated with these errors were either not recovered or not transplanted.

 There have been at least ten cases involving either occurrences or near misses of wrong organ delivered or wrong organ/wrong candidate since 2006.
-There have been cases where the wrong organ was packaged and labeled incorrectly.
-There have been cases where the right organ was delivered but transplanted into the wrong patient.
+There have been cases where the wrong organ was labeled and packaged incorrectly.
+There have been cases in which the right organ was delivered but transplanted into the wrong patient.
 In addition, there have been 22 switched kidney laterality cases since 2012 with four resulting in organ discards.
 These cases represent unnecessary and preventable organ waste.

 True error rates surrounding near miss and adverse events are not fully known.
-Nationally, it is estimated that only 5% to 15% of health care patient safety events are reported through incident reporting systems^{2,3}.
-A 2014 UNOS analysis estimated that only 13% of actual safety events are reported to the OPTN.
+Nationally, it is estimated that only 5% to 15% of health care patient safety events are reported through incident reporting systems.^{2,3} A 2014 UNOS analysis estimated that only 13% of actual safety events are reported to the OPTN.